-If the net proceeds of this offering and the sale of the private placement warrants not being held in the trust account are insufficient, it could limit the amount available to fund our search for a target business or businesses and complete our initial business combination and we will depend on loans from our sponsor or management team to fund our search for a business combination, to pay our franchise and income taxes as well as expenses relating to the administration of the trust account and to complete our initial business combination.
+If the net proceeds of this offering and the sale of the private placement warrants not being held in the trust account are insufficient, it could limit the amount available to fund our search for a target business or businesses and complete our initial business combination and we will depend on loans from our sponsor or management team to fund our search for a business combination, to pay our taxes and to complete our initial business combination.
 If we are unable to obtain these loans, we may be unable to complete our initial business combination.

-Of the net proceeds of this offering and the sale of the private placement warrants, only approximately \$1,197,294 will be available to us initially outside the trust account to fund our working capital requirements.
-In the event that our offering expenses exceed our estimate of \$802,706, we may fund such excess with funds not to be held in the trust account.
+Of the net proceeds of this offering and the sale of the private placement warrants, only approximately \$1,525,000 (or \$1,075,000 if the underwriters' over-allotment option is exercised in full) will be available to us initially outside the trust account to fund our working capital requirements.
+In the event that our offering expenses exceed our estimate of \$725,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
-Conversely, in the event that the offering expenses are less than our estimate of \$802,706, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
-If we are required to seek additional capital, we would need to withdraw interest from the trust account as described elsewhere in this prospectus and/or borrow funds from our sponsor, management team or other third parties to operate, or we may be forced to liquidate.
-None of our sponsor, members of our management team nor any of their affiliates is under any obligation to advance funds to us in such circumstances.
-Any such advances would be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
+Conversely, in the event that the offering expenses are less than our estimate of \$725,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team or other third parties to operate, or we may be forced to liquidate.
+None of our sponsor, members of our management team nor any of their affiliates is under any obligation to advance funds to, or invest in, us in such circumstances.
+Any such advances may be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
+Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.00 per warrant at the option of the lender.
+The warrants would be identical to the private placement warrants.
 We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
 If we are unable to obtain these loans, we may be unable to complete our initial business combination.
 If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
-Consequently, our public stockholders may only receive approximately \$10.00 per share on our redemption of our public shares, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.00 per share on the redemption of their shares.
-See "-If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors in this section.
+Consequently, our public stockholders may only receive approximately \$10.10 per share on our redemption of our public shares, and our warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.10 per share on the redemption of their shares.
+See "-If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.10 per share" and other risk factors in this section.